antibland/tooltip/README.md

-# An Accessible jQuery Tooltip Plugin
+# An Accessible Tooltip Plugin

 Accessibility is one aspect often lacking in web development.
 Tooltip popups should happen when a user hovers or focuses over a given target element.